0%

 Conejos River Fishing Report Today 🎣

-Early spring in high-elevation Colorado dictates a divided approach to the Conejos.
-The lower stretches of the river are currently open and fishing remarkably well, provided you adjust to the conditions.
-However, the upper river remains largely locked in winter's grip.
+Early spring in the high-elevation Rockies dictates a heavily divided approach to the Conejos.
+The lower stretches of the river near Mogote and Antonito are currently open and fishing remarkably well, provided you adjust your tactics to the rising flows.
+However, the upper river near Platoro Reservoir remains largely locked in winter's grip, with high-country access roads completely impassable to wheeled vehicles due to lingering, deep snowpack.

 From the editor